ben-page/node-test/README.md

 * Optional CLI  - Running a test file directly (`node test/test-something.js`) produces the same output as using the CLI.
 * Minimal - Just runs your tests and gives you the results.
 There's no fancy error interpretation, just a plain old Node.js error callstack.
 * No planning tests or counting assertions.
-* Prefers Promises, but supports Callbacks
+* Asynchronous Tests - Prefers Promises, but supports Callbacks
-* Include a simple, slightly expanded (compare to the core module `assert`) assertion library.
+* Built-In assertion library build on the core `assert`) module

-## Compared to Other Test Runners
+## Comparison With Other Test Runners

 These test runners have many great features and heavily inspired this module.
 However, there are key differences.